Queen Bee (comics): Queen Bee (Zazzala)

 The leader of the hiveworld Korll, Zazzala lives only for the interstellar expansion of her species.
 Zazzala first appeared in Justice League of America #23 (November 1963).
 She clashed with the original Justice League several times during the 1960s and 1970s, but largely disappeared for several decades.

 Zazzala reappeared in JLA #34 (October 1999), when Lex Luthor contacts her to join his Injustice Gang.
 She agrees, freeing The General from his asteroid prison in exchange for a percentage of Earth's population to become her drones.
 She also participates in other battles against the League.
 Her main effort is concentrated upon the city of New York where she forces many of the citizens to craft an 'egg matrix' out of local supplies as a way to secure even more mind-control.
-She attempts to brainwash Green Lantern and Steel to serve her using 'hypno-pollen', but both heroes are able to fight it off; Huntress encouraged Green Lantern to resist the pollen, and Steel's suit's data-protection immune systems protected him from the pollen's effects.
+She attempts to brainwash Green Lantern and Steel to serve her using 'hypno-pollen', but both heroes can fight it off; Huntress encouraged Green Lantern to resist the pollen, and Steel's suit's data-protection immune systems protected him from the pollen's effects.
 The Queen displayed impressive physical strength, as she was able to overpower, dominate, and defeat Big Barda in direct combat.
 Exploiting Queen Bee's inability to see the color red, which many of the superheroes had in their costumes, Wonder Woman and Barda keep the Queen's forces occupied while Steel and Plastic Man get the drop on the Queen, Plastic Man covering Steel to render him virtually invisible to the bees.
 Utilizing a Boom Tube, technology controlled by Barda, they teleport the Queen and her army back to Korll.

 Later, Zazzala and her drones join Luthor's new Secret Society of Super Villains.
 The Queen becomes the leader of the H.I.V.E., a multi-national criminal enterprise.
 She appears in the six-part Villains United limited series.
 A small team of villains, known as the Secret Six, attack her base as part of a war against the Society.
 Her forces are defeated, the base's prisoners Firestorm and Gehenna are freed, and Zazzala is badly wounded.

-One Year Later, Zazzala appears in JLA #20, fully healed from her injuries, and attempting to steal a matter transportation device that will allow her to transport her troops to earth.
-She is defeated by Wonder Woman and captured by the Flash.
+One Year Later, Zazzala appears in JLA #20, fully healed from her injuries, and attempting to steal a matter transportation device that will allow her to transport her troops to Earth.
+She is defeated by Wonder Woman and captured by Flash.

 In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to The New 52.
 Under her re-debut in Gail Simone's Plastic Man mini-series, Queen Bee appears as a member of the Cabal, a criminal organization consisting of Per Degaton, Doctor Psycho, Amazo, and Hugo Strange.